How to apply

 Gather documents and information

-Applications for all full-time undergraduate courses must be made through UCAS Apply.
+Applications for all full-time undergraduate courses must be made through the UCAS website.
 You can apply from 1 September the year before you intend to start your course.

 Applicants with disabilities or specific needs